NASA-IMPACT/pixel-detector/README.md

   - `config.json` is formatted as follows:
   ```
   {
     "type"          : <'pixel' or 'DeConv'>,
     "num_neighbor"  : <n for n*n neighborhood of pixel to predict >,
-    "jsonfile"		  : "<location of json containing data information to be used for training>",
+    "jsonfile"      : <location of json containing data information to be used for training>,
     "num_epoch"     : <number of epochs>,
     "batch_size"    : <batch size (10000)>,
     "model_path"    : <path/to/keras/model>,
     "eval_json"     : <location of json containing data information to be used for evaluation>,
     "pred_json"     : <location of json containing data information to be used for prediction>
   }
   ```
   - The json file in `jsonfile` contains information about data.
 It needs to be formatted as follows: